ValheKouneli/SkrolliEditor/README.md

 # SkrolliEditor

+This is a school project for Helsinki University's course Database Application.

-Web application to help the editorial process of Skrolli
+A web application to help the editorial process of Skrolli

 https://skrollieditor.herokuapp.com/